Chhattisgarh Tourism Guide:

-The village is identified with Champaranya, the birth place of the Saint Vallabhacharya, the reformer and founder of the Vallabh Sect for whom this place has religious sanctity.
-A temple was constructed in honour of Guru Swamy Vallabhacharya.
+The village is identified with Champaranya, the birthplace of the Saint Vallabhacharya, the reformer and founder of the Vallabh Sect for whom this place has religious sanctity.
+A temple was constructed in honor of Guru Swamy Vallabhacharya.
 Near to this Temple, there is the temple of Champakeshwara Mahadeva.

 An annual fair is held every year in the month of Magh (January – February).
-Birth Anniversary of Mahapprabhu Vallabhacharya is celebrated every year on Eleventh bright day of Baisakh (April-May) and a large number of followers of the Sect assemble here to pay homage.
+Birth Anniversary of Mahaprabhu Vallabhacharya is celebrated every year on the Eleventh bright day of Baisakh (April-May) and a large number of followers of the Sect assemble here to pay homage.